Technology / Data

 How GDPR Came About

 In 2012, the European Commission proposed a comprehensive reform of the European Union's (EU's) 1995 data protection rules.
-The idea was to modernize legislation to address the privacy challenges in a world with social media, analytics, and supercookies.
+The idea was to modernize legislation to address the privacy challenges in a world with social media, analytics, and super cookies.

-After about four years of rigorous processes and drafting of legislation, GDPR officially came into existence April 14, 2016.
-It replaced the aforementioned 1995 Data Protection Directives.
+After about four years of rigorous processes and drafting of legislation, GDPR officially came into existence on April 14, 2016.
+It replaced the 1995 Data above Protection Directives.
 Because GDPR represented such a drastic shift, businesses were given plenty of time to adjust.
 GDPR did not become enforceable until May 25, 2018.

 Understanding the Objectives of GDPR